last-mile verification

 └─────────────────────────────────────────────────────┘

-1seal doesn't replace sigstore or slsa. it complements them. identity, provenance, and integrity are necessary but not sufficient. the semantic layer catches what they can't: the payload that's correctly signed but wrong.
+LMV doesn't replace Sigstore or SLSA.
+1seal implements LMV as the product layer that complements them. identity, provenance, and integrity are necessary but not sufficient. the semantic layer catches what they can't: the payload that's correctly signed but wrong.

 what 1seal does

-1seal is designed to perform semantic verification immediately before signing or authorization (private beta):
+1seal is designed to perform semantic verification immediately before signing, deployment, release, execution, acceptance, or reliance:

 - invariants: rules that define "what should be true" about a payload. allowlists, similarity checks, range bounds, schema conformance, freshness. similarity is a red-flag against a local baseline (contacts/allowlist/recent recipients); no baseline → off.